pangolinjs/core/README.md

   * Doesn't generate any HTML.
   * Errors break pipe.

-If you didn't install the CLI package you have to run `./node_modules/.bin/front-end-styleguide`.
+For more information take a look at the [readme of the init package](mvsde/styleguide-init/blob/master/init/README.md).

-For more information take a look at the [readme of the init folder](init/README.md).
+*If you didn't install the CLI package you have to run `./node_modules/.bin/front-end-styleguide [task]`.*